 At times, data results are "censored," meaning they are reported as less than some value, greater than some value, or as an interval or range of numbers.
-This is a common and standard occurrence.
-ADEQ will handle these data in the following ways.
+This is a common and typical occurrence.
+DEQ will handle these data in the following ways.